Listening for inner wisdom’s invitation towards authentic self knowledge, so that we may figuratively: stand in our own ground, openheartedly.

 Our spiritual questions emerge within us in response to our ongoing lived experience.
 Therefore, the practice draws from, and flows back into, our daily lives.
 As a result, this spiritual practice focuses on our lived experience of the here-and-now, and in the words of Loch Kelly:

 “is no longer showing us how to transcend or escape the human condition, but helping us discover how to live a fully intimate human life.”
 (Shift into Freedom – The Science and Practice of Open-Hearted Awareness).

-Contemplative Self enquiry leads towards Self understanding, which in turn, leads towards the inner freedom of Self love.
-As we continue to grow in Self love, we project less of our shadow-side into our world, which in turn, allows us to be the change we want to see in the world (Mahatma Gandhi).
-Therefore, the practice of contemplative Self enquiry involves both our being (who we know ourselves to be in our world), and our doing (the way we live within and act upon our world).
+Contemplative self enquiry leads towards self understanding, which in turn, leads towards the inner freedom of self love.
+With inner freedom we can live daily life in accord with our values.
+Also, as we continue to grow in self love, we project less of our shadow-side into our world, which in turn, allows us to be the change we want to see in the world (Mahatma Gandhi).
+Therefore, the practice of contemplative self enquiry involves both our being (who we know ourselves to be in our world), and our doing (the way we live within and act upon our world).

-Why a contemplative approach?
-According to author, educator, and activist Parker Palmer, our [inner being] is like:
+Why a contemplative orientation?
+According to author, educator, and activist Parker Palmer, our [inner wisdom] is like:

 a wild animal – tough, resilient, savvy, self-sufficient and yet exceedingly shy.
 If we want to see a wild animal, the last thing we should do is to go crashing through the woods, shouting for the creature to come out.
 But if we are willing to walk quietly into the woods, sit patiently at the base of a tree, breathe with the earth, and fade into our surroundings, the wild creature we seek may well emerge.
 (A Hidden Wholeness: The Journey Towards an Undivided Life)